schell/renderling/NOTES.md

 * atomics are not supported in the Naga SPIRV frontend, which limits the capabilities of compute
   - see [the related Naga issue](https://github.com/gfx-rs/naga/issues/2301)

+# glam

+## pros

+* lots of other graphics libs use it
+* speed

+## cons

+* different types on SIMD, with different structures - like Vec4 is a struct on my macos but it's a tuple on SIMD linux.

 # more things to figure out

 * bindless - wth exactly is it